microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 ### Proposal 2 - Commands and Parameters

-Instead, we'll try to seperate these arguments by their responsibilities.
+Instead, we'll try to separate these arguments by their responsibilities.
 Some of these arguments cause something to happen, like `help`, `version`, or `open-settings`.
 Other arguments act more like modifiers, like for example `--profile` or `--startingDirectory`, which provide additional information to